simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

   [5.568556] [smpi_kernel/INFO] More than 75% of the time was spent inside the application code.
   You may want to use sampling functions or trace replay to reduce this.

-So in our case (size 3000) the simulation ran for 25 seconds, and simulated time was 5.57s at the end.
+So in our case (size 3000), the simulation ran for 25 seconds, and the simulated time was 5.57s at the end.
 Computation by itself took 24 seconds, and can quickly grow with larger sizes (as computation is really performed, there will be variability between similar runs).

-SMPI provides sampling macros in order to accelerate simulation by sampling iterations of large computation loops, and skip computation after a certain amount of iterations, or when the sampling is stable enough.
+SMPI provides sampling macros to accelerate simulation by sampling iterations of large computation loops, and skip computation after a certain amount of iterations, or when the sampling is stable enough.

 The two macros only slightly differ :

-- ``SMPI_SAMPLE_GLOBAL`` : specified number of samples is produced by all processors
+- ``SMPI_SAMPLE_GLOBAL`` : the specified number of samples is produced by all processors
 - ``SMPI_SAMPLE_LOCAL`` : each process executes a specified number of iterations

 So if the size of the computed part varies between processes (imbalance),